Skip to content

 TWO

-A die face with two dots arranged diagonally opposite each other.
+The number 2, represented by two dots placed diagonally opposite each other.

 SYMBOLS USED IN ARITHMETIC